 A container base image is the bottommost filesystem layer of a container, declared via the Dockerfile FROM instruction.
 It typically contains an operating system distribution (Debian, Alpine, Red Hat UBI), shared libraries, and a CA bundle.
 Every layer above it (application code, runtime, dependencies) inherits the base image's contents, including its CVEs and its attack surface.

-A base image is secure when it satisfies six criteria: it is minimized (no shell, no package manager, no compiler), it is signed with a verifiable cryptographic signature such as Cosign, it ships an SBOM and VEX document, it is published with a contractual patch SLA for critical CVEs (typically 24–48 hours), its build process produces SLSA Level 3 or higher provenance, and it is mapped to NIST SP 800-190, CIS, FIPS 140-3, STIG, and FedRAMP controls.
+A base image is secure when it satisfies six criteria for the environment that will run it: it is minimized (no shell, no package manager, no compiler where the workload does not need them), it is signed with a verifiable cryptographic signature such as Cosign, it ships an SBOM and VEX document, it is published with a documented patch process or SLA for critical CVEs, its build process produces strong provenance such as SLSA Level 3 or higher where available, and it provides artifacts or mappings that can support relevant NIST SP 800-190, CIS, FIPS 140-3, STIG, or FedRAMP control work where applicable.

 A base image is the original parentless layer at the bottom of an image's lineage, built FROM scratch or imported directly from a distribution.
 A parent image is whatever image your Dockerfile names in its FROM directive.
 Every parent image has a base image somewhere in its lineage, but not every base image is a parent image.

 No. Alpine is small and distroless removes the shell and package manager, both of which reduce attack surface.
-Neither guarantees a low CVE count, neither provides a signed SBOM by default in their public form, and neither commits to a contractual patch SLA.
-A secure base image combines a minimization technique like Alpine or distroless with signing, SBOM, and a published patch SLA from the maintainer.
+Neither guarantees a low CVE count or a documented patch process by default, and public image projects vary in the security metadata they publish.
+An enterprise-grade secure base image combines a minimization technique like Alpine or distroless with signing, SBOM, and a documented patch process or SLA from the maintainer.

-Rebuild whenever an upstream version is published and whenever a critical or high CVE in any of its components is disclosed.
-The industry-recommended SLA for critical CVEs is 24–48 hours from disclosure to a re-signed, re-attested rebuild.
+Rebuild whenever an upstream version is published and whenever a critical or high CVE in any of its components has an available upstream fix.
+Strong image programs define a short, explicit remediation window from that trigger to a re-signed, re-attested rebuild.
 Without automated rebuilds via Renovate, Dependabot, or an internal bot, even a vendor's published patch SLA cannot reach your production deployment.